bradgrantham/sd_card_spi_tests/README.md

 Notably, either libbuspirate or Bus Pirate's binary mode wouldn't receive any bulk SPI operations larger than 6 bytes.
 So I broke them up in a utility function.

 It's *really* slow.
-I don't know if that's the SPI clock or if it's the BusPirate protocol or a combination of all of the above...
+I think it's the serial port, as changing the SPI clock doesn't change anything.
+There looks to be a way to load the FTDI serial driver with baud rates higher than 115200, but libbuspirate opens the serial port as 115200 baud, so without a library change this sample won't go any faster.

 I used this setup, basically wiring the Bus Pirate directly to the SD Card.
 I used the pullup mode of the Bus Pirate.
 The SD card is actually a microSD adapter (so I didn't solder directly to a real SD card) and I've tested only against a SanDisk 4GB MicroSDHC.